 So we made them meaningful (and unconventional) by “breaking the mold” and making them our own.

 Our commissioner sent us the standard template with the few phrases we legally had to include in bold.
-Kim and I then simply replaced all the gibberish formal non-bolded words with regular-person English.
+Then Kim and I simply replaced all the formal gibberish with regular-person English.

 - “Upon hearing these statements and having met the requirements of the Marriage Act of British Columbia, I pronounce you husband and wife,” became